FUNDRAISING FOR A CURE

 What is HIPEC?

 HIPEC is a form of intra-abdominal heated chemotherapy treatment, which is combined with surgery.
-It is used as a treatment for some of the most difficult and deadly cancers affecting the tummy and pelvis.
+It is used as a treatment for some of the most difficult cancers affecting the tummy and pelvis.
 In these cases, the cancer is difficult to treat because it has spread to involve the surfaces and lining of the abdomen, known as the “peritoneum”.
 Before treatment was available, all that could be offered to patients and their families was symptom control, and sadly many patients would only live for a few months.
 More recently, it is becoming increasingly apparent that only one treatment offers a chance of a better outcome, and this involves surgery combined with “HIPEC”.
 Typically, during this treatment, surgeons will remove all the cancer lumps and nodules where the tumour has spread, and then during the same operation, they will bathe the cancer affected areas in heated chemotherapy to kill any leftover cancer cells.
 When combined with the surgery, this treatment pathway, while quite demanding, offers the only hope to patients with this type of abdominal cancer spread.

 What types of tumours is it used for?